-If a student has a learning or physical disability and requires accommodations, please contact the Accessibility Services Center.
+If a student has a documented medical condition or disability, contact the Accessibility Services Center.
 UNMC will provide reasonable accommodations for persons with documented qualifying disabilities; however, it is the student's responsibility to request accommodations.
-Please contact the coordinator(s) for the course(s) within the first two weeks of the semester as considerable lead-time is required for authorized accommodations.
+Please contact the coordinator(s) for the course(s) within the first two weeks of the semester as considerable leadtime is required for authorized accommodations.
 All requests will be handled confidentially.